JSischo/School_District_Analysis/README.md

     ![Revised Thomas High School Reading Scores.](/Resources/Revised_reading_ths.png)
     >Revised Thomas High School Reading Scores

-      -The only changes in the Math and Reading scores in THS are obviously that the 9th grade scores have been removed.
+      - The only changes in the Math and Reading scores in THS are obviously that the 9th grade scores have been removed.
 All other grades remain unchanged.

   - **Scores by school spending**